This course meets Wednesdays from 5:15 to 6:45pm @ Towne 311. For OH times, check the staff page.

 If a submission doesn't run (i.e. has build errors), we will not be lenient — you will likely receive zero credit.
 Please start assignments early and use office hours to your advantage.

 Attendance is not mandatory for every lecture, but lectures are not recorded, so we highly recommend coming weekly to make the most of this class.
-Obviously since it is a Friday time we don't expect perfect attendance, but do note that if we notice you missing the majority of lectures, up to 3% will be docked from your overall grade.
+We don't expect everyone to have perfect attendance, but do note that if we notice you missing the majority of lectures, up to 3% will be docked from your overall grade.

 We use Ed for discussion, to which you should already be invited automatically.

 All detailed course info can be found on this website, including all lectures we hold, and full assignment writeups.
 We are using GitHub Classroom for assignments, which will set you up with starter templates you can work from.
-Assignments will exist on canvas only as a text field to submit a link to your latest commit (if you've taken 4600 it's similar to that).
 We will (at least 3 days after due dates) be grading through Canvas.

 All 19xx courses have a shared "lecture" which meets for the first three weeks at the start of the semester and does not meet after.
 The "recitation" as listed in PennInTouch is the actual course.
 This meets once a week throughout the entire semester.